Labiri/nazcawiki/binance.md

 It may take up to a day or two to be verified, so don't worry if it doesn't happen immediately.

+## Adding funds to your account
-4. Go to `Funds -> Deposits` and select the coin\token you would like to send to your Binance account.
+Go to `Funds -> Deposits` and select the coin\token you would like to send to your Binance account.
 For example, if you purchased Bitcoin on Coinbase, select "BTC - Bitcoin".

 ![binance_fund](https://i.imgur.com/fir3B29.png)

-5. Click on `Copy Address`.
+Click on `Copy Address`.
 This will be the destination address to use when sending your funds:

 ![binance_btcfund](https://i.imgur.com/BbCLWnG.png)

-6. Go back on Coinbase and send your funds over:
+Go back on Coinbase and send your funds over:

 ![coinbase_send](https://coinatmradar.com/blog/wp-content/uploads/2017/11/coinbase1.png)